 The provider had ensured that staff numbers and skill mix at the centre were in line with the assessed needs of the resident and with the statement of purpose.
 The inspector reviewed the actual and planned rota which indicated continuity of care from a core team of staff known to the residents.
+Currently the staffing levels in the centre were adequate however it was recognised by the provider that residents needs were changing and increasing and they were reviewing the staffing numbers.
 The person in charge demonstrated the relevant experience in management and was effective in the role.
 The staff members with whom the inspector spoke with were very knowledgeable around the residents assessed needs.
-For example they were very aware of the residents diagnosis including autism and how they were to support the resident in terms of reassurance and processing times and using appropriate phrases and behaviour management strategies.
+For example they were very aware of the residents diagnosis of a rare skin disorder and the medication to treat this condition.

 The person in charge had a training matrix for review and the inspector noted that there were some gaps in mandatory training in relation to the management of behaviours that challenge.
-However the person in charge committed to addressing the gaps in training the day after the inspection.
+However the person in charge committed to addressing the gaps in training the day after the inspection as the staff in question were new.
 It was confirmed via email that this training was completed the following day.
-There was also significant training completed by staff in relation to protection against infection.
-The staff had completed enhanced Hand Hygiene Training, Infection prevention control training and Breaking the chain of infection.
+There was also significant training completed by staff in relation to protection against infection such as Hand Hygiene Training and Infection prevention control training.
 Discussions with staff indicated that staff were supported to access mandatory training in line with the provider's policies and procedures in areas such as safeguarding, manual handling, positive behaviour management and fire safety.

 Clear management structures and lines of accountability were in place.
-The provider had also undertaken unannounced inspections of the service in 2021 and 2020 and a review of the quality and safety of service was also carried out in Dec 2020.
-However this audit did not include residents and family views, the annual review did state that the provider had intended to phone family members and speak with residents however there was no documentation to suggest that this happened.
+The provider had also undertaken unannounced inspections of the service in 2021 and 2020 and a review of the quality and safety of service was also carried out in Oct 2020.
+However this audit did not include family views, the annual review did state that the staff had offered support to families throughout the pandemic but it did not show that the provider had sought the views and opinions of the family members.
 The annual report did review staffing, quality and safety, safeguarding and a review of adverse events or incidents.
-In areas highlighted for improvements it was noted that an additional cleaning list had been added for COVID 19.
-For example high or common touch surfaces such as desks, handles, phones, light switched computers, and fridges are cleaned 4 and 5 times a day.
-Also actions arising from team meetings are assigned to named individuals to ensure completion.
+In areas highlighted for improvements it was noted that the service Director of Nursing had commenced a review prior to the pandemic and the Service Manager has a plan to progress the need for enhanced supernumerary time for PICs in 2020/2021.
+This would ensure the PIC would have greater oversight and monitoring of the centre in terms of training and development.
+Also some staff continue to require refresher training in mandatory courses that were affected by the COVID pandemic.
 These audits resulted in action plans being developed for quality improvement and actions identified had been completed or are actively being addressed.